DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 ### Extended schedules

-While the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the ECF contract payment guidance.
+While the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the contract payment guidance.

-Contact ECF contract managers via email for more information on exact dates.
+Contact contract managers via email for more information on exact dates.

-Participants who expect to complete their ECF-based training in more than 2 years, should have their [schedule updated](/api-reference/ecf/guidance.html#notify-dfe-of-a-participant-39-s-training-schedule) to one for the following:
+Participants who expect to complete their training in more than 2 years, should have their [schedule updated](/api-reference/ecf/guidance.html#notify-dfe-of-a-participant-39-s-training-schedule) to one for the following:

 ```
  "schedule_identifier": "ecf-extended-september"